spergmoment/FederalBot/README.md

 Ask me any questions on the discord server and I will happily answer them!
 # Extra Info

-Version currently running: v1.1.0
+Version currently running: v1.1.2

 Running on: Arch linux 5.4.15, LXDE desktop env

-Currently working on: Client object scoping issues, ping efficiency, methods, and grabbing
+Currently working on: The dreaded ping command, SQL dbs, performance

 Current prefix: ;